spawnmarvel/azure-automation-bicep-and-labs/README.md

 https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/learn-bicep

-## Exercise 1 - Part 1 fundamentals Build your first Bicep template (check it)
+## Exercise 1 - Part 1 fundamentals Build your first Bicep template (ok)

 * Create and deploy Azure resources by using Bicep.
 * Add flexibility to your templates by using parameters, variables, and expressions.